sonatype-nexus-community/scan-gradle-plugin/README.md

         authConfiguration.username = 'username' // username for the proxy (if credentials are required) authConfiguration.password = 'password' // password for the proxy (if credentials are required) }
-    showAll = false // if true prints all dependencies.
-By default is false, meaning only dependencies with vulnerabilities will be printed. printBanner = true // if true will print ASCII text banner.
-By default is true. modulesIncluded = ['module-1', 'module-2'] // Optional.
+    modulesIncluded = ['module-1', 'module-2'] // Optional.
 For multi-module projects, the names of the sub-modules to include for auditing.
 If not specified all modules are included. modulesExcluded = ['module-1', 'module-2'] // Optional.
 For multi-module projects, the names of the sub-modules to exclude from auditing.
 If not specified no modules are excluded.
 This value is processed after 'modulesIncluded' if both are specified.

     // ossIndexAudit can be configured to exclude vulnerabilities from matching excludeVulnerabilityIds = ['39d74cc8-457a-4e57-89ef-a258420138c5'] // list containing ids of vulnerabilities to be ignored excludeCoordinates = ['commons-fileupload:commons-fileupload:1.3'] // list containing coordinate of components which if vulnerable should be ignored

+    // Output options
+    outputFormat = 'DEFAULT' // Optional, other values are: 'DEPENDENCY_GRAPH' prints dependency graph showing direct/transitive dependencies, 'JSON_CYCLONE_DX_1_4' prints a CycloneDX 1.4 SBOM in JSON format. cycloneDxComponentType = 'LIBRARY' // Optional, only used when outputFormat = 'JSON_CYCLONE_DX_1_4' to define the type of component this project is for the BOM metadata with possible values: 'LIBRARY' (default), 'APPLICATION', 'FRAMEWORK', 'CONTAINER', 'OPERATING_SYSTEM', 'DEVICE', 'FIRMWARE' and 'FILE'. isColorEnabled = false // if true (and outputFormat = "DEFAULT") prints vulnerability description in color.
+By default is true. showAll = false // if true prints all dependencies.
+By default is false, meaning only dependencies with vulnerabilities will be printed. printBanner = true // if true will print ASCII text banner.
+By default is true.
 }
 ```